Northwest Horticultural Council

 - USDA Agricultural Practices and Good Handling Practices Audit Verification Program for Fruit and Vegetables;

-- GlobalG.A.P.’s Integrated Farm Assurance Program for Fruits and Vegetables;
+- GLOBALG.A.P.’s Integrated Farm Assurance Program for Fruits and Vegetables;

 - The Safe Quality Food (SQF) Institute’s HACCP-Based Supplier Assurance Code for Food Industry;